 WHERE TO BUY TICKETS FOR THE BUS

 A ticket allows you to change bus services as many times as you want for a period of 60 minutes.
-The ticket price is 3 euro if you buy a single ticket with the bus driver.
+The ticket price is 2,5 euro if you buy a single ticket at De Lijn shop or vending machine.
 One ride on a Lijn card (ten ticket pass) costs 1,6 euro.
 You can also buy digital tickets if you install the app of De Lijn: a single ticket costs 1,8 euro (by sms).
 Unfortunately the app is only in Dutch.

 You can buy bus tickets at the automated vending machines or the ticket booth (Lijnwinkel) at the bus stop just outside the train station.
 The ticket booth is open Mon. to Fri. from 7:30 AM to 5:45 PM, Sat.
 9:00 AM to 5:00 PM and Sun. from 10 AM to 5:10 PM.
 Here you can buy single tickets and a Lijn card (ten ticket pass).

 WALKING OR BIKING

 Bruges is a really small city, and you can easily visit it on foot.
 It takes only 10 to 15 minutes to reach the centre coming from the train station or the coach stop at the ‘Bargeplein’.
 So no need to buy a bus ticket.
 Another possibility is to rent a bike to visit the city. (see my blogpost here on seeing Brugge by bike)

 There are many places to park you bike, and there are three large covered bicycle parking lots.
 One next to the train station, behind the car park, a second one under the Zand ( next to the concertgebouw), and a third one under the Markt (main square, entrance in the Sint-Amandsstraat).
 Always lock your bike!